Sign-Indefinite Helicity and the Structure of Weak Turbulence in Inertial and Non-Hermitian Waves

+an approximation that becomes asymptotically exact in the strongly anisotropic slow-mode limit.
+Its validity is discussed in a dedicated section below and quantified numerically in the appendix. } Under this approximation, the collision integral becomes

 Substituting the spectral ansatz introduced earlier \eqref{eq:turbspec}, the kinetic equation is separable in the variables $k$ and $\cos\theta$.
-The homogeneity degree of the angular part of the collision integral with respect to $\cos\theta_k$ is $-2f_w$; the contributions from the remaining terms cancel due to the homogeneity of the delta functions.
+The leading-order singular part of the reduced angular collision integral is locally homogeneous in $\cos\theta$ as $\cos\theta \rightarrow 0$.
+The two spectral factors contribute the singular degree $-2f_w$, while the remaining contributions are scale invariant to leading order.
 Treating the angular spectrum as a generalized zero of the angular collision integral in the principal-value sense around $\theta_k=\pi/2$, yields $2f_w=-1$.
 This determines the angular part of the energy spectrum